-Texas’ only official thru-hike in Texas in the Lone Star Hiking Trail.
-It’s meanders through the Sam Houston National Forest, and because of that, can totally just be done for day hikes in the different locations.
+Texas’ only official thru-hike in Texas is the Lone Star Hiking Trail.
+It meanders through the Sam Houston National Forest, and because of that, can totally just be done for day hikes in the different locations.

 Karen Somers has also written a fantastic guide that is highly recommended to keep in your pack while you’re out there.
 Terrain conditions can change in a hurry and it’s easy to get turned around out there.

 The Spring Creek Greenway can be found in The Woodlands, and activities include hiking, fishing, and biking.
 It is made up of multiple preserves and green spaces and covers almost 25 acres of land.

 The 16-miles of hiking and biking allow you to see an abundance of fun wildlife too, so bring your binoculars if you’re into the birding!
 You can learn more about the eight different parks and preserves that make up this amazing place.

 Spring Creek Nature Trail.
 Spring Creek Greenway (separate from the Spring Creek Nature Trail).
 Eisenhower Park (the one by Lake Houston, not the one in San Antonio) Brazos Bend State Park.
 Huntsville State Park.
 Armand Bayou Nature Center.

 South of Houston you’ll discover Brazos Bend State Park.
 Its lush landscape by the historic river offers fun for the entire family.